htcondor/htcondor/docs/version-history/development-release-series-91.rst

   extra arguments can depend on the job.
   :jira:`570`

+- The Environment command in a condor submit file can now contain the string
+  $$(CONDOR_SCRATCH_DIR), which will get expanded to the value of the scratch directory on the execute node.
+This is useful, for example, when transferring software packages to the job's scratch dir, when those packages need an environment variable pointing to the root of their install.
+  :jira:`805`

 - The :ref:`classad_eval` tool now supports evaluating ClassAd expressions in the context of a match.
 To specify the target ad, use the new ``-target-file`` command-line option.
 You may also specify the